symblai/symbl-docs/javascript-sdk/tutorials/push-speakerevents-get-summary-url.md

 ## Getting started

-This example runs on a Node server, so we will use `symbl-node` package.
+This example runs on a Node server, so we will use `@symblai/symbl-js` package.

 Open `.env` file and add your `APP_ID`, `APP_SECRET`, `EMAIL_ADDRESS`.